raspberrypi/documentation/usage/minecraft/README.md

 import mcpi.minecraft as minecraft
 ```

-With the library available you can connect to your game with:
+With the library available, you can connect to your game with:

 ```python
 mc = minecraft.Minecraft.create()